A Systematic Survey of Blockchained Federated Learning: Foundations of BCFL

 \subsubsection{Summerized Lessons}

-In this section we explore the scenario when BCFL is deployed on end devices and edge nodes respectively.
+In this section, we explore the scenario when BCFL is deployed on end devices and edge nodes respectively.
 Besides inconsistent workflows, different devices can affect the overall performance of the system.
 We will conclude this subsection in the following.

-\begin{itemize} \item The overall difference between the ways in which end devices and edge nodes are involved in a BCFL system is that the former keeps raw data local, while the latter needs to collect raw data from multiple devices. \item From the blockchain level, some of the models' blockchains are maintained via edge nodes, while others are maintained via end devices.
-The blockchain, as a technology that assists FL to be secure and communicationally enhanced, can have participants, i.e. nodes, that are not devices directly involved in the training process of FL.
-This is noticed in Section \ref{sec:framwork}. \end{itemize}
+\begin{itemize} \item The overall difference between the ways in which end devices and edge nodes are involved in a BCFL system is that the former keeps raw data locally, while the latter needs to collect raw data from multiple devices. \item From the blockchain level, some of the models' blockchains are maintained via edge nodes, while others are maintained via end devices.
+The devices on blockchain network may not participate in FL training process, we have noticed this in Section \ref{sec:framwork}. \end{itemize}